clux/modul8/Readme.md

 modul8 is my first proper open source project.
 It was crafted out of necessity, but it has grown into something larger.
 Version 1.0 should be ready relatively soon - so the current code can be considered mostly stable.

-Version 0.10.0 has been tested with node v0.6.
+Version 0.10.0 and up should work fine with node v0.6.

 ## Running Tests